 Planning on and maintaining a family is an important matter that takes a lot of thought and time.
 Certain issues may sprout up over time including those involving marriage, children, and violence.
-It is good to be prepared for these issues and know a bit about each one to prepare for the future and what your options are.
+It is good to be prepared for these issues and know about each one to prepare for the future and what your options are.

 California recognizes a domestic partner under Stats.
 1999, Ch.
 588 Sec 2 as “two adults who have chosen to share one another’s lives in an intimate and committed relationship of mutual caring.”
 California also recognizes that a domestic partnership is established when both people file a Declaration of Domestic Partnership with the Secretary of State if they are already unmarried, not related by blood, and both are at least 18 years of age, unless exceptions apply.

 Same Sex Marriages

-Additionally, when an incident is reported and charges are pressed, criminal proceedings will occur as a result.
+Additionally, when an incident is reported to the police and charges are pressed, criminal proceedings will occur as a result.
 The State may prosecute even if the victim does not want to prosecute in some cases and restraining orders may be set into place.

-According to California Code 525, an “injunction” (also known as a restraining order) is a “writ or order requiring a person to refrain from a particular at.
+According to California Code of Civil Procedure Section 525, an “injunction” (also known as a restraining order) is a “writ or order requiring a person to refrain from a particular at.
 It may be granted by the court in which the action is brought, or by a judge thereof; and when granted by a judge, it may be enforced as an order of the court.”
 Restraining orders, on a family level, can protect a member from being physically or sexually abused, threatened, stalked, or harassed.
 They will stop specific acts against everyone named in the order, keep the restrained person a certain distance away, or even in some circumstances tell the restrained person to move out from where the protected person lives and take only clothing and personal belongings along.